neeltron/MedSchedule/README.md

 # ReMedy

+ReMedy is a tool that'll remind you to take your medicines according to the schedule.
+Along with that, it'll also dispense the medicine(s) for you.
+It'll be beneficial for people that can't keep track of their medicines (mostly the elderly).

+The NodeMCU constantly pings our web server for the slot and time to open it and when it's time, NodeMCU triggers the servomechanism according to the time and slots.

 # Installation
 Installing Arduino IDE:
 <ol>
-  <li>Download and install java from their website: https://www.java.com/en/download/ </li>
-  <li>Download the latest version of Arduino IDE for your Operating System from their website: https://www.arduino.cc/en/Main/Software </li>
+  <li>Download the latest version of Arduino IDE for your Operating System from their website: https://www.arduino.cc/en/Main/Software</li>
   <li>Open the location where the zip file for Arduino was downloaded, and unzip this folder to your desired location</li>
   <li>Start the Arduino IDE from the unzipped folder</li>
 </ol>